nathanxiang000/de_prep/Product Sense Prep.md

 A variety of frameworks can help structure your thinking and responses during product metrics interviews, especially for roles at companies like Meta.
 Below, I’ll expand on the most commonly used frameworks, explain their components, and illustrate each with examples using Meta’s products.

+Meta's mission is to "build the future of human connection and the technology that makes it possible"-empowering billions of people to share ideas, offer support, and make a difference globally

 ---

 **GAME Framework (Goal, Actions, Metrics, Evaluation)**